AdaCore/ada-spark-rfcs/features/rfc-to_string.md

-Formatted string (strings that start with an f) will exclusively use To_String (they already are doing something special to some extent as integers don't have heading space there).
+Formatted string (strings that start with an f) will exclusively use To_String (they already are doing something special to some extent as integers don't have a leading space there).

 ## Mixed Tagged Type Hierarchies

-In mixed compatibilty mode, units compiled with extensions may be mixed with units not compiled with the extensions.
-If that's the case, only units with the extension do get To_String generated for them.
-In the case of hierarchy of classes, it is legal to have To_String introduced this way at any point in the hiearchy.
-All children of a type that support To_String also supports To_String.
+In mixed compatibility mode, units compiled with extensions may be mixed with units not compiled with the extensions.
+If that's the case, only units with the extension get To_String generated for them.
+In the case of a hierarchy of classes, it is legal to have To_String introduced this way at any point in the hierarchy.
+All children of a type that support To_String also support To_String.

 # Reference-level explanation